College Leaders Cohort

 At MCNCE, we believe in the power of students to transform communities while growing as leaders.
 If you’re ready to make a difference, apply for a micro-grant today and start creating meaningful change in Montana!

-For more information or to get involved, contact Josh Vanek.
+For more information or to get involved, contact Isabella Culver.